-The most comprehensive data: AppLogs are provided by programmers, covering key locations, variables, and exceptions.
-Technically, over 90% of online bugs are located by AppLogs.
+Complete information: AppLogs are provided by programmers, covering key locations, variables, and exceptions.
+Technically, over 90% of bugs in the production environment can be located based on AppLogs.

-Arbitrary formats: One piece of code is often developed more than one programmer.
-Every programmer has their own preferred formats, which are difficult to uniform.
+Arbitrary formats: One piece of code is often developed by multiple programs who have their preferred formats.
+Therefore, the formats are difficult to be unified.
 Style inconsistency is also seen in logs introduced from third-party databases.

-Сommon characteristics: Despite of the arbitrary formats, different logs share things in common.
-For example, the following fields are required for Log4J logs:
+Similarity among AppLogs: Despite of the arbitrary formats, different AppLogs share things in common.
+For example, the following information is required for Log4J logs:

 - File or class